Faculty & Staff

 Environmental Protection Agency: People, Prosperity, and the Planet Award. $75,000 (April, 2008) Biodiesel Education: Green-collar recruiting and environmental education for the next generation (BE:GREEN).
 Nancy Tuchman, Daniel Larkin, Shane Lishawa, Alison Varty, and Luke Beasley.
 Grant funds used start a comprehensive renewable energy high school outreach program.

-Lishawa SC, Jankowski KJ, Monks DM, Geddes P, Larkin DJ, Tuchman NC.
-In prep.Ecosystem service enhanced by invasive species: Denitrification in a Great Lakes coastal wetland invaded by hybrid cattail (Typha × glauca).
+Lishawa SC, Jankowski KJ, Geddes P, Larkin DJ, Monks DM, Tuchman NC.
+In Review.
+Denitrification in a Laurentian Great Lakes coastal wetland invaded by hybrid cattail (Typha × glauca).

 Lishawa SC, Treering DJ, Vail LM, McKenna O, Grimm EC, Tuchman NC.
 2012.
 Reconstructing plant invasions using historical aerial imagery and pollen core analysis: Typha in the Laurentian Great Lakes.
 Diversity and Distributions.
 DOI: 10.1111/j.1472-4642.2012.00929.x.